 His awards and decorations include the Ranger Tab, the Combat Infantryman Badge, the Parachutist Badge, the U.S. Army Expert Rifle Marksmanship Qualification Badge, Joint Service Commendation Medal, Army Good Conduct Medal, National Defense Service Medal, Afghanistan Campaign Medal with two Campaign Stars, Global War on Terrorism Service Medal, Army Service Ribbon, Overseas Service Ribbon, the NATO Medal, and the Presidential Unit Citation.

 SGT Hawkins was posthumously awarded the Bronze Star Medal, Meritorious Service Medal and Purple Heart.

-As a Ranger, Sgt.
-Patrick Christopher Hawkins selflessly lived his life for others and distinguished himself as a member of the Army’s premier direct action raid force, continuously deployed in support of the Global War on Terror, and fought valiantly as he served his fellow Rangers and our great Nation.
+As a Ranger, SGT Hawkins selflessly lived his life for others and distinguished himself as a member of the Army’s premier direct action raid force, continuously deployed in support of the Global War on Terror, and fought valiantly as he served his fellow Rangers and our great Nation.

 Patrick is survived by his wife, Brittanie M. Hawkins, and his parents, Roy, and Shelia Hawkins.